softcover/softcover_book/chapters/getting_started.md

 * **Own your traffic**: Softcover supports custom domains.
 * **Own your customer list**: Authors get all relevant contact information and never have to use an intermediary to communicate with their customers.

 \noindent In short, Softcover is a publishing platform I would be willing to use even if I weren't one of the founders of the company.
+(As Softcover moves forward with its private beta, we'll determine the details of author compensation, but our plan is to pay royalties in the 90% range.)

 A principal design goal ofSoftcover to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):